A Two-Layer Blockchain Sharding Protocol Leveraging Safety and Liveness for Enhanced Performance

 \begin{corollary} Even if the adversaries have a node in each process shard, the system can resist attacks on liveness while maintaining safety. \end{corollary}

 \begin{proof} A node is expelled from the system and its PoS be confiscated if it proposed a process block containing faulty information (when it is a leader node), or it voted for a process block containing faulty information or it did not vote at least $\tau-1$ times in every $\tau$ rounds of voting.
-Consider two types of adversarial behaviors:\\
+Consider two types of adversarial behaviors:

 1) \textbf{Adversaries aiming to retain PoS:} To avoid losing their PoS, adversaries can only remain silent once in every $\tau$ round of first-phase voting.
 By setting $\tau$ appropriately, the number of process blocks progressing to the second phase can be restricted.
-This restriction inhibits the ability of adversaries to influence the consensus outcome and preserves the integrity of the system.\\ 2)\textbf{Adversaries wishing to halt system progress:} Adversaries may attempt to halt the system progress by leaving the system permanently, even if their PoS is confiscated by the system.
+This restriction inhibits the ability of adversaries to influence the consensus outcome and preserves the integrity of the system.

+2) \textbf{Adversaries wishing to halt system progress:} Adversaries may attempt to halt the system progress by leaving the system permanently, even if their PoS is confiscated by the system.
 The loss of a relatively small $\beta$ number of PoS (one adversarial node per process shard), is outweighed by the potential gain of bringing the system to a complete stop.
 Although such attacks could be detrimental, the system is designed to expel these nodes at the second epoch since the attack and recover liveness by seeking unanimous consensus among the remaining nodes in the shard.

-It can be inferred that the expelled nodes, which fail to participate in the system at every $\tau$, are not classified as one of the $\left\lceil \frac{2(N-1)}{3} \right\rceil + 1$ constant uncorrupted participants nodes.
-By referencing \textit{Theorem \ref{Theorem}} (the liveness guarantee theorem), given that the system maintains $\tau$ liveness guarantee for the honest nodes, there are sufficient honest nodes to ensure the constant safety and liveness guarantee of the control shards after deleting the expelled nodes.
+It can be inferred that the expelled nodes, which fail to participate in the system at every $\tau$, are not classified as one of the $\left\lfloor \frac{2(N-1)}{3} \right\rfloor + 1$ constant uncorrupted participants nodes.
+By referencing Def.~\ref{Theorem} (the liveness guarantee theorem), given that the system maintains $\tau$ liveness guarantee for the honest nodes, there are sufficient honest nodes to ensure the constant safety and liveness guarantee of the control shards after deleting the expelled nodes.
 Consequently, the process shards can safely seek unanimous consensus among the remaining nodes.

 Hence, the two-layer consensus protocol resists attacks on liveness and will always recover from the attacks while upholding safety. \end{proof}